p-groarke/wsay/readme.md

 # Read text from a text file instead.
 wsay -i i_can_read_a_text_file.txt

+# Read text currently copied to clipboard.
+wsay -c

+# Pipe text.
+echo Speaking from pipe. | wsay

+# Pipe in a file.
+wsay < "some_file.txt"

 # In interactive mode, type sentences and press enter for them to be read.
 # Use !exit to quit.